 - Be sure to leave room for the agency’s name and logo.

 At my studio I can shoot a combination of studio shots and outdoor shots.
-I work mostly with children ages 4 and up, but can also accommodate babies and toddlers.
-Most toddler sessions need to take place outdoors as those little ones run about.
+I work mostly with children ages 5 and up.
 Many of my clients come back yearly to update their children’s photos.
 Since kids change so quickly I run specials a few times a year that give parents the opportunity to update their children’s photos at a discounted rate.
 If you would like to find out about my specials for Portfolio Photos for Kids please join my mailing list.

 Young models who book a 3 or 4 look package need to bring 3 to 4 outfits.
 The headshot outfit can often be used for another shot since it is not seen much in the closeup.
 All the other looks need to be complete from head to toe.
 Match footwear and accessories, like hats, toys, bags, props etc. For babies and toddlers, it is a great ide to bring a few favorite toys that can be used in the shots.
 Be sure to check with the agency to see what they recommend prior to coming to the session.
 Some agencies have very specific guidelines.